Vloods/tishin_v_v/prj.labs/lab01/README.md

  */
 Mat gam_corr(const Mat& image, double gamma_);

+/**
+ * Applies a gamma correction with the specified coefficient to the image using direct access to pixels with TUP.
+ * @param image - image for gamma correction.
+ * @param gamma_ - gamma correction coefficient.
+ * @return image with gamma correction
+ */
+Mat gam_corr_tup(const Mat& image, double gamma_);

 // Controls operation of the program. int main() {
     // Generates a gradient black-white